Disability Services Policies

 Johns Hopkins University provides appropriate, necessary, and reasonable accommodation to qualified students, faculty, and staff who have a disability.
 When generally accessible facilities do not adequately accommodate a specific disability, the University makes program and/or facility adjustments as are reasonably necessary to assure individual access.

-If a student in the School of Education is in need of accommodations, it is the student’s responsibility to notify the SOE’s Disability Services Office at firstname.lastname@example.org or 410-516-9734.
+If a student at the School of Education is in need of accommodations, it is the student’s responsibility to notify the SOE Student Disability Services Office via email or phone (410) 516-9734.

 The Johns Hopkins University does not discriminate on the basis of race, color, sex, religion, sexual orientation, national or ethnic origin, age, disability or veteran status in any student program or activity administered by the University or with regard to admission or employment.

 The University provides appropriate, necessary, and reasonable accommodation to qualified students, faculty, and staff who have a disability.
 When generally accessible facilities do not adequately accommodate a specific disability, the University makes program and/or facility adjustments as are reasonably necessary to assure individual access.
 Questions regarding Title VI, Title IX, and Section 504 should be referred to the Director of Affirmative Action Programs, Johns Hopkins University, 3400 N Charles Street, Baltimore MD 21218, 410-516-8075.

 Grievance Procedures for Students with Disabilities

 For any concerns with disability related requests, accommodations and/or services, please refer to the University’s Grievance Procedures for Students with Disabilities.